CLIOPATRA: Extracting Private Information from LLM Insights: Experimental Evaluation

 \descr{Evaluation Metric.} We report the attack success rate (\%) of \attack throughout the paper.
 Specifically, we append a single target chat to the random sample of WildChat chats and run \attack to extract the private information contained in the target chat based on the cluster summaries output by \clio.
 We repeat this ``attack game'' for each of the target chats generated and report the percentage of runs where the adversary can successfully extract private information.

 \descr{Baseline.} The baseline adversary is an adversary that infers the user's disease solely from public information, without the cluster summaries.
-Ideally this would be directly calculable if the conditional probability distribution between the public information and the disease was available.
-However, since such an exact distribution does not exist, we emulate it by prompting a powerful LLM, Claude Sonnet 4.5, with each user's age, gender, a subset of known symptoms, and a list of possible diseases to make an (educated) guess about the user's disease.
-We then calculate the success of the baseline attack as the percentage of target users' for which the baseline attack correctly guessed their private disease.
-Note that similar to our attack, the effectiveness of the baseline adversary also improves with the number of symptoms available, since a powerful LLM can in theory leverage additional symptoms to make a more educated guess about the disease.
-The exact prompt used for the baseline is provided in Appendix~\ref{app:attack_prompts}.
+Since the exact distribution between the public information and the disease does not exist, we emulate it by prompting a powerful LLM, Claude Sonnet 4.5, with each user's age, gender, the subset of known symptoms, and a list of possible diseases to make an (educated) guess about the user's disease (see Appendix~\ref{app:attack_prompts} for the exact prompt and Appendix~\ref{app:other_baseline} for alternative methods of defining the baseline).